Aliases for LRSAM1 Gene

 GeneCards Summary for LRSAM1 Gene

 LRSAM1 (Leucine Rich Repeat And Sterile Alpha Motif Containing 1) is a Protein Coding gene.
-Diseases associated with LRSAM1 include autosomal dominant charcot-marie-tooth disease type 2p and charcot-marie-toothe disease, axonal, type 2p.
+Diseases associated with LRSAM1 include charcot-marie-toothe disease, axonal, type 2p and charcot-marie-tooth disease type 2p.
 Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include ligase activity and hormone activity.
-An important paralog of this gene is LRRC30.
+An important paralog of this gene is LRRC8A.

 UniProtKB/Swiss-Prot for LRSAM1 Gene